bpewyllie/TableauDesktopPy/README.md

 ## To do

+* Fix bugs with `generate_readme`:

+  * Don't show file extension in workbook name field

+  * Show 'N/A' if no external file connections

+* Fix bug with not capturing all fields in Workbook.fields

 * Create worksheet, datasource subclasses (long-term goal: allow more precise manipulation)

 * Create method for changing file paths of images and data files